tianyizhu/cs225Final/results.md

 We built a search interface that can be used in the terminal:

-By entering start and destination airport code along with a enter after each of them, three different preferences will be provided:
+By entering start and destination airport code along with a enter after each of them('sha' and 'SHA' both works, the system will transfer it for you atuomatically),

+three different preferences will be provided:

 1) shortest distance onboard.
 2) least transfer flights.
 3) take a look at both.

 Then the path will be provided, and you can clearly see all the airports that involved in this path, also the total distance (Kilometers) for this trip.